melgazar9/side_projects/README.md

 # SideProjects

 Each folder contains different projects I've worked on.
-This is for my own personal reference.
+This is for my own reference.